oxiadenine/chain-pass/README.md

 To package applications run the following commands with Gradle:

-- Create Desktop binaries with `gradlew desktop:package`
+- Create Desktop binaries with `gradlew desktop:packageDistributionForCurrentOS`
 - Create Android APKs with `gradlew android:build`

-**Packaging requires JDK 15 or later to be installed.**
+**Packaging requires JDK 17 or later to be installed.**